apache/incubator-kie-kogito-runtimes/README.md

 * Define the next development version an adjust the sources accordingly:

-    * Define the next development version.
+    * Define the next development version on the branch from which you are releasing.

         * There are only 1 acceptable pattern:

             * `major.minor.micro-SNAPSHOT`, for example `1.2.0-SNAPSHOT` or `1.2.1-SNAPSHOT`

+        * Warning: This release branch should never have the same SNAPSHOT version as master or another branch.

+            * If you're releasing a Final, increment the micro number, not the minor number.

         * The OSGi version ends in `.SNAPSHOT` instead of `-SNAPSHOT`.